ExistentialEnso/fed2-bot/readme.md

 🚀 Calculates how many cargo bays your ship has (and refuels periodically!)

-🧪 Validates configuration and outputs any problems instead of running.
+🧪 Validates configuration and outputs any problems found.

 😍 Detailed output (with cute emoji!)

 ## Setup

-This assumes you already have Node setup on your machine.
-If not, plenty of guides already exist for that task.
+If you don't have them already, install Node.js & npm.
+There are plenty of guides online on how to do this.

-Install the dependencies with ```npm install``` or ```yarn install```.
+Next, install the dependencies with ```npm install``` (or ```yarn install``` if you prefer yarn like me).

-Username and password data is loaded from a file named ```.env``` not present in the repository for security reasons.
+Your username and password data is loaded from a file named ```.env``` not present in the repository for security reasons.
 Either copy or rename ```template.env``` and edit it to contain your login information.

-Planet information is defined in ```planets.js``` and steps are defined in ```steps.js```.
+Planet data is defined in ```planets.js``` and steps are defined in ```steps.js```.
 I've included my personal configuration for the Enso system as an example to help understand how these files should be configured.

 Now, finally, you can run the bot by typing ```npm start```.

 ## Notes

-* Your character must be in the exchange of the first step's planet when beginning the bot
+* Your character **must** be in the exchange of the first step's planet when beginning the bot
 * All step data requires the following fields: type, to, from
 * Step type must be either "MOVE" or "TRADE"
 * Steps with type "TRADE" put you back on the "from" planet at the end, so the next step should have the same "from" value